The AT&T Issue Brief Library

 - For supplier diversity Key Performance Indicators, view the Supplier Diversity issue brief.

-- 2020 Goal: We will lead our supply chain to improve its social and environmental impacts by integrating sustainability performance metrics into our sourcing decisions for 80% of our spend.i
+- 2020 Goal: We will lead our supply chain to improve its social and environmental impacts by integrating sustainability performance metrics into our sourcing decisions for 80% of our spending.1

 - 2025 Goal: We will work with our industry peers to develop and promote adoption of sustainability metrics that will transform the environmental and social impact of technology supply chains.

-- PROGRESS: In 2016, working with our TL9000 industry group, QuEST Forum, we helped to develop and publish an industry sustainability measurement tool, the QuEST Sustainability Assessor.
-This tool provides actionable best practices for organizations that help accelerate their sustainability programs.
-In 2017 we plan to pivot from our AT&T supplier assessment to this third party industry tool.
-Visit www.questforum.org/sustainability for information and updates.
+- In 2017, working with our TL9000 industry group, TIA-QuEST Forum, we helped to develop and launch an industry sustainability-measurement tool, the QuEST Sustainability Assessor.
+This tool provides actionable best practices to organizations that help accelerate their sustainability programs.
+In mid-2017, we transitioned from our AT&T supplier assessment to this third- party industry tool and sent the new assessment tool to a few hundred of our suppliers.

-- Also in 2016, AT&T joined the Joint Audit Cooperation (JAC), which facilitates collaboration among peer telecom companies and Information Communication Technology (ICT) suppliers to verify and audit supply chains on areas such as labor practices, human rights, health and safety, ethics and the environment.
-JAC Corporate Social Responsibility (CSR) Audits are conducted by recognized independent third party auditors at suppliers’ manufacturing facilities using a common audit framework.
+- In 2017, AT&T continued as a member of the Joint Audit Cooperation (JAC), which facilitates collaboration among peer telecom companies and ICT suppliers to verify and audit supply chains on areas including labor practices, human rights, health and safety, ethics and the environment.

 - AT&T proactively works with strategic suppliers on tracking and setting goals on their GHGs.